freseco/pyerir/README.md

 - [ ] Show menu for list of channels group.
 - [x] Testing script in raspberry pi 3 (poor performance).
 - [ ] Make it easier to install the script.
 Create an installer with PyInstaller (requires installing lastest python3.9-dev).
-- [ ] Change the font of the menu.
+- [x] Change the font of the menu.
 - [ ] Create a background script to start pyerir with the remote control.
 It will be started at boot.
-- [ ] Check long press.
+- [x] Check long press.
+Impossible for volume windows with this architecture.
-- [ ] Add more buttos to configure: power ON/OFF rasp or screen, go back to the previous channel, Mute, show tech info on the screen.
+- [x] Add more buttos to configure: power ON/OFF rasp or screen, go back to the previous channel, Mute, show tech info on the screen.

 ## :warning: Error list: